AdobeDocs/uix/src/pages/services/aem-assets-view/extension-development/index.md

 aio app run
 ```

-This will deploy the actions to Adobe I/O Runtime, while running the UI part on the local machine.
+This will deploy the actions to Adobe I/O Runtime while running the UI part on the local machine.

 ```shell
 ➜  demo-extension-project % aio app run